din14970/personal-site/content/pages/resume.md

           <a href="https://pypi.org/project/hyperspy/"><h6>Hyperspy</h6></a>
         </div>
         <div class="col-md-10">
           Hyperspy is an open source n-dimensional data analysis and visualization toolbox focused on microscopy and spectral data such as EDX and EELS.
-I fixed some bugs and added features to the Velox EMD reader.
+I fixed some bugs and added features to the Velox EMD reader and added a reader for TVIPS image stream files.
         </div>
       </div>
       <div class="row">